amvalseg/Lybia_DTM_Dashboard/README.md

 - Unnecessary columns are removed.
 - By selecting specific columns from the original dataset, six independent datasets are created: one for each column group and one for geographic information.
 All datasets share the index.

+### 👀  For each dataset, the following transformations are applied as needed:

-👀 Once the independent datasets are created, a reshape operation is required for each of them using the **unpivot** process.
+- Once the independent datasets are created, a reshape operation is required for each of them using the **unpivot** process.
 This transformation converts the column names into values within a single column, while their corresponding values are aggregated into a single total value column.
+- Value replacement: In cases where excessively long values or spelling errors are identified.
+- Column renaming: To ensure naming consistency across different datasets.

 👉 Notebook: notebooks/Transformations_Lybia project.ipynb